Billposters

 Billposters is a 1940 Donald Duck and Goofy cartoon.
 It was the third Donald & Goofy cartoon produced.
+This was the first cartoon to feature the 1940-1946 Donald Duck theme music in the opening titles.

 Plot

 Donald and Goofy have been hired to display posters, or bills, for a no name soup company.
-(While entering, they both gleefully sing "Whistle While You Work" from the then recently released Snow White and the Seven Dwarfs.)
+While entering, they both gleefully sing "Whistle While You Work" from the then recently released Snow White and the Seven Dwarfs.
 Goofy attempts, unsuccessfully, to paste his bills onto a nearby windmill, while Donald battles with a local farmyard goat, who's intent on eating everything it can.
 The battle ensues into a chase between Donald and the goat, ultimately concluding with the goat headbutting Donald and Goofy perpetually around the windmill blades.